puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 <div class = "lvm-task-number"><p>Task 2:</p></div>

-It will be easier to explain the syntax with a concrete exampl, so let's create a template to help manage Pasture's configuration file.
+It will be easier to explain the syntax with a concrete example, so let's create a template to help manage Pasture's configuration file.

 First, you'll need to create a `templates` directory in your `pasture` module.